Captured Knights were always

 ransomed back except at the battle of Agincourt where they were

-King Henry had no recourse.
+King Henry V had no recourse.
 His own army was about to hand over England

 and him to the French knights.

-Distilled down to one sentence what happened was this.
+Distilled down into two sentences what happened was this.
 Suddenly

-instead of being killed each of the 6600 poor English foot soldiers were gong to
+instead of being killed each of the 6600 poor English foot soldiers were going to

-receive nearly a kings ransom (about $12.5 Million today) for releasing the captured knights.
+receive nearly a kings ransom of about a million quid today (about $1.25 Million) for releasing the captured knights.
 That

 immediately and completely corrupted most of them into considering the

-French Knights additional request to include King Henry as part of the deal.
+French Knights additional request to include King Henry V as part of the deal.

-All except a very of the Englishmen were trained as archers and half of them had
+All except a very few of the Englishmen were trained as archers and half of them had

 no other weapons.